Invoke dynamic support

 Two JARs

-The Groovy distribution comes with two jars:
+The Groovy distribution came with two jars:

-• groovy-x-y-z-indy.jar: compatible with JDK 1.7+, contains Groovy sources compiled with invokedynamic
+• groovy-x-y-z-indy.jar: compiled with invokedynamic

 The compilation flag